ElijahOluwasegun/recipe-page-coding-challenge/README-template.md

 ### Continued development

-One of the concepts I would love to be comfortable with is the HTML and CSS table properties.
-During the course of this project, it was one of the areas that proved difficult to complete.
-I would also love to perfect my media queries as it relates to mobile responsiveness.
+I want to improve my understanding of HTML and CSS table properties, as they were challenging to work with in this project.
+Additionally, I aim to enhance my skills in writing effective media queries for better mobile responsiveness.

 ### Useful resources